Guillaume-Lachapelle/SOEN321-Project/README.md

    Manipulates training data to mislead the model into making incorrect predictions.

 3. **Membership Inference Attack**
-   Exploits the model to infer whether a specific data instace was part of its training dataset, potentially leaking sensitive information.
+   Exploits the model to infer whether a specific data instance was part of its training dataset, potentially leaking sensitive information.

 4. **Trojan/Backdoor Attack**
    Inserts a hidden trigger within the model, resulting in a reduced accuracy when the trigger is activated.